anushkagaur27/Final-Project/README.md

 10) Dowload the dataset into this directory.
 Use the command "cd ../' to navigate back to the classification directory.
 Now that you have all of the necessary files downloaded into your jetson-inference library, we can now process the images and classify them individually.
 11) Set your network and dataset variables for classification using the commands "NET=models/dog_breeds" and "DATASET=data/dog_breeds".
-12) To run the model with an image to classify, use the command "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 labels=$DATASET/labels.txt $DATASET/test/$DIRECTORY/$IMAGE.jpg $DESIRED.jpg", where $DATASET is not to changed(it is used for the dataset variable that we already set), $DIRECTORY being the name of the directory that the image to be classified is under, and $DESIRED being the name that you want your classified image to take on.
+12) To run the model with an image to classify, use the command "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 labels=$DATASET/labels.txt $DATASET/test/$DIRECTORY/$IMAGE.jpg $DESIRED.jpg", where $DATASET is not to be changed(it is used for the dataset variable that we already set), $DIRECTORY being the name of the directory that the image to be classified is under, and $DESIRED being the name that you want your classified image to take on.
 14) To see the final classified image with a classification label and accuracy rate, download the image file from your terminal.